nazdridoy/unsplash-workers-api/README.md

 # Unsplash Workers API

 ## Description
-Unsplash Workers API is a serverless API that allows you to interact with the Unsplash API using Cloudflare Workers.
-This project aims to provide a lightweight and efficient way to fetch and serve images from Unsplash, leveraging the power of serverless architecture.
+The Unsplash Workers API is a serverless API built with Cloudflare Workers that allows you to efficiently fetch and serve images from Unsplash.

 ## Features
 - Fetch random images from Unsplash